ResearchComputing/Documentation/docs/programming/MPI-C.md

 mpirun -np 4 ./hello_world_mpi.exe
 ```

-The flag `-np` specifies the number of processor that are to be utilized
+The flag `-np` specifies the number of processors that are to be utilized
 in execution of the program.

 In your job script, load the same compiler and OpenMPI